mlange-42/arche/docs/content/_index.md

 ## License

-*Arche* and all it's sources are released under the [MIT License](https://github.com/mlange-42/arche/blob/main/LICENSE).
+*Arche* and all its sources are released under the [MIT License](https://github.com/mlange-42/arche/blob/main/LICENSE).